stevenchiu30801/stevenchiu30801.github.io/source/_posts/Invalid-Checksum-Issues.md

 However, TCP packets from Container 1 could not reach both Container 2 and outside host (say Host 2)

-Packets from Container 1 would be dropped on Host 2

 The checksum in TCP packets was found corrupted

-If disabled DPDK, everything works
+- If disabled DPDK, everything works

-If disabled Tx/Rx Offloading on Container 1, everything works
+- If disabled Tx/Rx Offloading on Container 1, everything works

 ## Root Cause